 If you think, switching to a more plant-based nutrient-rich diet, is for skinny hippies you are in the wrong decade!
-One of the big fights coming up in the next couple of months is Manny Pasquiao vs. The Vegan and it’s going to be a showdown of a new kind– well, not as new as it might have been even just a few years ago.
-It is the fight between a traditional meat eater (typically associated with athletic ability) and a 100% plant-eater, who is creating the new image for athletic ability.
+One of the big fights coming up in the next couple of months is Manny Pacquiao vs. The Vegan and it’s going to be a showdown of a new kind– well, not as new as it might have been even just a few years ago.
+It is the fight between a traditional meat-eater (typically associated with athletic ability) and a 100% plant-eater, who is creating a new image for athletic ability.
 Why else would this be news?

 The Wall Street Journal said…

 Pretty soon the boxer will pass on the burger.
 He will deny the cheese.
 He will skip the sushi that he adores, and he will not—as Sylvester Stallone did so memorably and nauseatingly in “Rocky”—break five eggs into a glass, and slurp them down raw.
 Instead, the boxer will embrace the quinoa.
 He will thrill to the avocado and befriend the almond.
 He will enjoy the spinach, the tofu, and the $7.95 organic smoothie that bears his not-yet-household name.